db3108/michi-c/README.md

 - Monte Carlo Playout policy
 - Monte Carlo Tree search
-- User Interface (Utilities, Various main programs) and pattern code (3x3 and large patterns) which is found in patterns.c
+- User Interface (Utilities, Various main programs)

+and pattern code (3x3 and large patterns) which is found in patterns.c

-Go programs use lists or sets of (small) integers a lot.
+Go programs heavily use lists or sets of (small) integers.
 There are many possible implementations that differ by the performance of the various operations we need to perform on these data structures:
-- insert,
+- insert one element,
-- remove,
+- remove one element,
-- enumerate elements,
+- enumerate all the elements,
-- test "is in ?",
+- test "element belongs to ?",
 - make the set empty ...

-The two simple implementations Slist and Mark of sets that we needed to make the michi-c program are found in michi.h (inlined for performance).
+The two simple implementations Slist and Mark of sets that I needed to make the michi-c program are found in michi.h (inlined for performance).

 Note: Some other concise (but hopefully useful) explanations are given as more detailed comments in the codes themselves.

 Short bibliography
 ------------------

-[1] Martin Mueller, Computer Go, Artificial Intelligence, Vol.134, No 1-2,
-    pp 145-179, 2002
+1. Martin Mueller, Computer Go, Artificial Intelligence, Vol.134, No 1-2, pp 145-179, 2002
-[2] Remi Coulom.
-Efficient Selectivity and Backup Operators in Monte-Carlo Tree
+2. Remi Coulom.
+Efficient Selectivity and Backup Operators in Monte-Carlo Tree Search.
-    Search.
 Paolo Ciancarini and H. Jaap van den Herik.
 5th International Conference on Computer and Games, May 2006, Turin, Italy.
 2006.
     <inria-00116992>
-[3] Sylvain Gelly, Yizao Wang, Remi Munos, Olivier Teytaud.
-Modification of UCT
-    with Patterns in Monte-Carlo Go.
+3. Sylvain Gelly, Yizao Wang, Remi Munos, Olivier Teytaud.
+Modification of UCT with Patterns in Monte-Carlo Go.
 [Research Report] RR-6062, 2006.
     <inria-00117266v3>
-[4] David Stern, Ralf Herbrich, Thore Graepel, Bayesian Pattern Ranking for Move
-    Prediction in the Game of Go, In Proceedings of the 23rd international conference on Machine learning, pages 873–880, Pittsburgh, Pennsylvania, USA, 2006
+4. David Stern, Ralf Herbrich, Thore Graepel, Bayesian Pattern Ranking for Move Prediction in the Game of Go, In Proceedings of the 23rd international conference on Machine learning, pages 873–880, Pittsburgh, Pennsylvania, USA, 2006
-[5] Rémi Coulom.
+5. Rémi Coulom.
 Computing Elo Ratings of Move Patterns in the Game of Go.
     In ICGA Journal (2007), pp 198-208.
-[6] Sylvain Gelly, David Silver.
+6. Sylvain Gelly, David Silver.
 Achieving Master Level Play in 9×9 Computer Go.
     Proceedings of the Twenty-Third AAAI Conference on Artificial Intelligence (2008)
-[7] Albert L Zobrist.
+7. Albert L Zobrist.
 A New Hashing Method with Application for Game Playing.
-[8] Petr Baudis.
-MCTS with Information Sharing, PhD Thesis, 2011 [9] Robert Sedgewick, Algorithms in C, Addison-Wesley, 1990
+8. Petr Baudis.
+MCTS with Information Sharing, PhD Thesis, 2011
+9. Robert Sedgewick, Algorithms in C, Addison-Wesley, 1990

-+ many other PhD thesis accessible on the WEB
+and many other PhD thesis accessible on the WEB

-Note: [1] can be consulted for the definition of Computer Go terms :
+Note: [ref 1] can be consulted for the definition of Computer Go terms :
       points, blocks, eyes, false eyes, liberties, etc. and historical bibliography